-In root canal treated teeth, crown discolouration is a major aesthetic problem, especially in anterior teeth.
+In root canal-treated teeth, crown discoloration is a major aesthetic problem, especially in anterior teeth.
 Conventional walking bleaching requires much more time and results are not often satisfactory.
-Also, capping the tooth with ceramic crown is not always a good idea.
+Also, capping the tooth with a ceramic crown is not always a good idea.
 But, now ozone has the answer to all these questions.
-After placing the bleaching agent into the inner of the tooth, the crown is irradiated with ozone for minimum of 3-4 minutes.
+After placing the bleaching agent into the inner of the tooth, the crown is irradiated with ozone for a minimum of 3-4 minutes.
 This ozone treatment bleaches the tooth within minutes and gives the patient a happy and healthier-looking smile.

 Quick and prompt relief from root sensitivity has been documented after ozone spray for 60 seconds followed by mineral wash onto the exposed dentine in a repetitive manner.
-This desensitization of dentine lasts for longer period of time.
-Smear layer present over the exposed root surface prevents the penetration of ionic Calcium and Fluorine deep into the dentinal tubules.
-Ozone removes this smear layer, opens up the dentinal tubules, broadens their diameter and then Calcium and Fluoride ions flow into the tubules easily, deeply and effectively to plug the dentinal tubules, preventing the fluid exchange through these tubules.
-Thus, ozone can effectively terminate the root sensitivity problem within seconds and also lasts longer than those by conventional methods.
+This desensitization of dentine lasts for a longer period of time.
+The smear layer present over the exposed root surface prevents the penetration of ionic Calcium and Fluorine deep into the dentinal tubules.
+Ozone removes this smear layer, opens up the dentinal tubules, broadens their diameter, and then Calcium and Fluoride ions flow into the tubules easily, deeply, and effectively to plug the dentinal tubules, preventing the fluid exchange through these tubules.
+Thus, ozone can effectively terminate the root sensitivity problem within seconds and also lasts longer than those conventional methods.

 OZONE THERAPY IN PERIODONTICS

 Ozone inhalation can be toxic to the pulmonary system and other organs.
 Complications caused by ozone therapy are infrequent at 0.0007 per application.
-Known side-effects are epiphora, upper respiratory irritation, rhinitis, cough, headache, occasional nausea, vomiting, shortness of breath, blood vessel swelling, poor circulation, heart problems and at a times stroke.4Because of ozone's high oxidative power, all materials that come in contact with the gas must be ozone resistant, such as glass, silicon, and Teflon.
-However, in the event of ozone intoxication the patient must be placed in the supine position, and treated with vitamin E and n-acetylcysteine.2
+Known side-effects are epiphora, upper respiratory irritation, rhinitis, cough, headache, occasional nausea, vomiting, shortness of breath, blood vessel swelling, poor circulation, heart problems and at a times stroke.4Because of ozone’s high oxidative power, all materials that come in contact with the gas must be ozone resistants, such as glass, silicon, and Teflon.
+However, in the event of ozone intoxication, the patient must be placed in the supine position and treated with vitamin E and n-acetylcysteine.

 The following are contraindications for the use of ozone therapy: